 - 1. Determine need (Clinical Indications): - 2.
 Moderate to severe respiratory distress with signs and symptoms of pulmonary edema, CHF, or COPD, refractory to initial interventions, and all of the following apply: - a.
 Awake and able to follow commands - b.
 Over 12 years old and is able to fit the CPAP mask - c.
 Has the ability to maintain an open airway - i.
 And exhibits two or more of the following: - 1.
 A respiratory rate > 26 breaths per minute - 2. $SPO_2 < 92\%$ on high flow oxygen - 3.
 Use of intercostal or accessory muscles during respirations - 4.
 Wheezing or wet lung sounds - 3.
 [AEMT] Establish IV/IO - 4.
 Talk patient through procedure and cautiously sedate as needed, see Sedation Procedure - 5.
+If patient is not already on nasal EtCO2 monitoring, apply prior to fitting mask - 6.
 Start CPAP at 5-7 cmH2O or pre-set level (verify with manometer) - a.
 If using Bi-Level CPAP, start with 8-10 cmH2O IPAP - b.
 Using manometer, verify at least 4-5 cmH2O of EPAP - c.
 Adjust IPAP and EPAP as necessary